pmh9960/paper-study/FCN/FCN review.md

 ## Future works

-If combination with Multi-resolution layer, the Fully convolutional networks improves dramatically in segmentation part, while simplifying and speeding up learning and inference.
+If combination with Multi-resolution layer, the Fully Convolutional Networks improves dramatically in segmentation part, while simplifying and speeding up learning and inference.

 # A. Upper Bounds on IU